Romans, Ottomans, Hungarians...

 Percent of locals: Less than 10%.
 Number of pools: 15 indoor, 3 outdoor.
 Coed?
 Yes, every day.
 Weekday Admission (adults): HUF6,000/c. €20 (includes the outdoor pools).

 What’s unique about it?
-With plenty of locals and a modest, functional layout, Lukács feels more like a real bath compared with the bombastic Gellért and Széchenyi.
-Apart from the dimly lit, labyrinthine indoor baths, there are also outdoor swimming pools.
+With plenty of locals and a modest, functional layout, Lukács feels more like an actual bath compared with the bombastic Gellért and Széchenyi.
+Apart from the dimly lit, labyrinthine indoor section, there are also outdoor swimming pools.
 In the summer, you can sunbath on the rooftop terrace with sweeping views.
-Note the cluster of marble plaques placed on the side of the building by cured visitors as tokens of gratitude, some from as far back as 1897.
+Note the cluster of marble plaques placed on the side of the main building by cured visitors as tokens of gratitude, some from as far back as 1897.
 Lukács has been long known as the bath that local intellectuals frequent.

 Percent of locals: 50%.
 Number of pools: 4 indoor, 2 outdoor.
 Coed?
 Yes, every day.
 Weekday Admission (adults): HUF3,900/c.€13 (includes the outdoor pools).

 What’s unique about it?
 Part-Ottoman, part-19th century, Király is the smallest bath on this list.
-Using underground pipes, the Turkish built the bath away from its water source and within the city walls to ensure that bathing could carry on uninterrupted even in case of a war.
+Using underground pipes, the Turkish built the bath away from its water source and within the city walls to ensure that bathing could continue uninterrupted even in case of a war.
 A refurbishment to the building is long overdue, but there is something endearing about the communist vibes this place exudes (most foreign signs are still in German and Russian).
-Visit also the snug interior garden with a wooden hot tub and cots.
+Visit also the snug interior garden featuring a wooden hot tub and several cots.